1969 Major League Baseball expansion: San Diego Padres

+In 1967, C. Arnholt Smith, owner of the PCL San Diego Padres (PCL), won a bid for an expansion team in the National League for the 1969.
 On May 27, 1968, the National League officially awarded a franchise to San Diego to commence play in the 1969 season for a fee of $12.5 million for the team.

-Buzzie Bavasi was hired as president of the team after he resigned as general manager of the Los Angeles Dodgers.
+After the 1968 PCL season, Smith surrendered the franchise, which moved to Eugene, Oregon, and transferred the Padre name to his new NL team, the San Diego Padres.
+Eddie Leishman was named general manager of the MLB Padres, with club president and minority investor Buzzie Bavasi, formerly GM of the Los Angeles Dodgers (having resigned to take the new role), playing a dominant role in its baseball operations as president of the team.

 Expansion draft

 In order to stock the roster of each team, a draft was held in which each of the extant teams would make available to the expansion franchises some of the players on their major league and minor league rosters.
 Each expansion team selected 30 players in the draft, and each of the extant teams lost six players.
 The extant teams were allowed to protect 15 players in their organization from the draft.
 After each player lost, another three players could be protected.
 The extant teams were not informed of the draft selections of the expansion teams until the draft was complete.

 On October 14, 1968, the Montreal Expos and San Diego Padres drafted players exclusively from National League teams.
 The draft was conducted from the Windsor Hotel in Montreal, in which four rooms were reserved: one for the Expos, one for the Padres, one for the remaining 10 teams, and one in which draft selections were made.
 The Padres won a coin flip, and so had the first selection, which they used to draft Ollie Brown from the San Francisco Giants.
 Montreal's first selection was Pittsburgh Pirates utility player Manny Mota.
 Selections were made by general manager Jim Fanning and manager Gene Mauch for Montreal, and general manager Buzzie Bavasi and manager Preston Gómez for San Diego.

-On 15 October, the Kansas City Royals and Seattle Pilots drafted players exclusively from American League teams.
+On October 15, the Kansas City Royals and Seattle Pilots drafted players exclusively from American League teams.
 The draft was conducted in Boston, at the Sheraton Hotel.